Number Conservation via Particle Flow in One-dimensional Cellular Automata: Definitions

 stands for the \emph{complement} of the particle content: It is the maximal number of particles one can still put into a cell of state $\alpha$ without exceeding its capacity.

-We leave it open whether there are different states with the same particle content, but for simplicity we will assume that for every $n \in \{ 0, \dots, C \}$, there is a state $\alpha$ with $\# \alpha = n$.
+To make things simpler, the mapping $\# \colon \Sigma \to \{ 0, \dots, C \}$ is required to be surjective.
+On the other hand, it is not necessary that $\#$ is injective; the constructions in this paper will work even if this is not the case.

-Often we will take the numbers $\{ 0, \dots, C \}$ directly as cell states.
+Sometimes we will take the numbers $\{ 0, \dots, C \}$ directly as cell states.
 Such a state set is called a \emph{minimal set} of states.
-Even for then, we will keep the distinction between $\alpha$ and $\# \alpha$, to make it clearer whether we are speaking of cells or of the number of particles in them.
+Even then, we will keep the distinction between $\alpha$ and $\# \alpha$, to make it clearer whether we are speaking of cells or of the number of particles in them.